David L. Sylvester, the Arctic Institute of North America (AINA) aurora observer for the 1961 summer/winter,

 Paul and Doc Taylor had consulted with a group of mycologists before bringing this project to Pole, and Paul said, "...it was perhaps the most sensational discoveries made at the South Pole."

 In addition to the references mentioned above, the technical description of the science project was taken from the Bulletin of the US Antarctic Projects Officer, Vol. II No. 9, May 1961, pp. 1-2.
-Additional info about the hamsters as well as the photos came from personal communications with Dr. PK Swartz, the 1960-61 OIC and physician.
+Additional info about the hamsters as well as the color photos came from personal communications with Dr. PK Swartz, the 1960-61 OIC and physician.
 The photo of RADM Tyree is an official US Navy photo by OHC Frank Kazukaitis, with thanks to Bruce Raymond.